Anshika-git-nashtech/terraform/README.md

-# Terraform: Provisioning an EC2 Instance with Network Configuraion
+# Terraform: Provisioning an EC2 Instance with Network Configuration

 This Terraform configuration script will launch an EC2 instance within a VPC, subnet, and security group on AWS.
 The EC2 instance will be associated with a public IP address and will allow inbound SSH and HTTP traffic.